Law with Criminology LLB, 3-4 years

 Law

 We use web-based and electronic course materials to supplement traditional teaching methods and support student learning.
-There is easy access to computers both in the Law School itself and in the David Wilson Library next to the School.
+There is easy access to computers in the David Wilson Library next to the Law School and quiet study space in the historic Harry Peach Law Library.
 You will be able to access information about your courses and tutorials electronically.

 Assessment methods include assessed essays/coursework, exams and multiple choice question papers.
-Professional legal writing - for example, writing a letter of advice to a client - is also built into our curriculum and you will start developing these practical skills from your very first year with us.
+Professional legal writing - for example, writing a letter of advice or opinion addressed to a client or a briefing for a supervising solicitor or pupil-master - is also built into our curriculum.
+You will start developing these practical skills from your very first year with us.

 Criminology